 People Judge a Book by its Title

 How we describe ourselves, and how others describe us, can go a long way to influencing how we are perceived.
-Consider President Trump’s affinity for attributing often derogatory nicknames to his opponents and adversaries.
+Consider some politicians’ affinity for attributing derogatory nicknames to their opponents and adversaries.
 For some people, how they hear someone described can help form an initial opinion about that person.
-In Trump’s case, his primary objective typically seems to be about minimizing the target’s legitimacy and credibility.
-Imagine if your credibility was equally suspect in your prospects’ eyes – not exactly helpful when you’re trying to build their trust to select your company to work with.
+In politics, the primary objective of doing this is to minimize the opponent’s legitimacy and credibility.
+It’s an extreme case, but imagine if your credibility was equally suspect from your prospects’ perspective just because of your job title – not exactly helpful when you’re trying to build their trust to select your company to work with.

 Are You Undermining Your Own Messaging?